corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/deploy/oneclick-developer-test-environment.md

    This will be the location your cluster and deployment coordinators are deployed to.

-   Due to Azure Side service restriction this resource group must be located in East US.
+   Due to a service restriction on the Azure side, this resource group must be located in East US.
 3. A Service Principal with contributor rights for your resource group.

    In particular, you will need a **Service Principal Client Id**, a **Service Principal Tenant**, and a **Service Principal Client Secret**.
 Contact your subscription owner for more detail.